Stapleford

 are plans to extend the Nottingham tram network to serve

-Airport and surrounding areas.
-These developments should
+East Midlands Airport and surrounding areas.
+All these developments

-give a major boost to business, employment and community
+should give a major boost to business, employment and community

 facilities in the town.